LCBOWER33/StegoScan/README.md

 * Detects steganographic messages in images using stegano, stegdetect, and zsteg.

-* Object Detection & Text Recognition for embeded images:
+* Object Detection & Text Recognition for embeded images.

 * Uses YOLOv8 for object detection.